 Setting up the environment

 Recent versions of Rust have made all the setup around building bare metal applications a lot easier than it used to be.
-We're now able to do most of our development with stable rust and only need to use nightly for a few features later on.
+We can now do most of our development with stable Rust and only need to use nightly for a few features later.

-Before we start writing code, we'll need to install a couple of things, including Rust and QEMU.
+Before we start writing code, we'll need to install some things, including Rust and QEMU.
 The following commands will install Rust and QEMU on Arch Linux, but you can find instructions for other operating systems here and here.

 terminal